We are open on ANZAC Day from 1pm to 5pm. See our ANZAC Day opening hours for more details.

 GHB, GBL and 1,4-B

-Some other chemicals, including gamma-butyrolactone (GBL) and 1,4-butanediol (1,4-B) are converted to GHB by the body when they are ingested.
-GHB is reported to have a salty taste, while GBL and 1,4-B are said to have a 'chemical' taste.
+Analogues such as gamma-butyrolactone (GBL) and 1,4-butanediol (1,4-B) are converted to GHB by the body when they are ingested.
+GHB is reported to have a salty taste, while GBL and 1,4-B are said to have a ‘chemical’ taste.

 GHB and the law